Check out 16 Return-To-Work Programs In India For Ambitious Women Like You!

-Urmi Chakravorty is a military spouse and former senior school/PU educator, who has imbibed lasting life lessons from both her roles.
-A hands-on mom and avid reader, she loves to explore the fascinating world of words.
-Her articles, stories and poetry have found space in The Hindu, The Times of India, many digital platforms, and several prose and poetry anthologies.
+Urmi Chakravorty is a military spouse and former educator, who has imbibed lasting life lessons from both her roles.
+Her articles, stories and poetry have found space in The Hindu, The Times of India, Women's Web, TMYS Reviews, Mean Pepper Vine, The Chakkar, The Wise Owl, Kitaab International and other erudite platforms.
+Her writings have been included in more than thirty domestic and international literary anthologies and journals, in both the digital and paperback versions.

-Receiving the elite Orange Flower Award for her piece on the LGBTQIA community marked a milestone in her fledgling writing career.
-Freelance content creation and editing-proofreading are other areas that she dabbles in, occasionally.
+Winning the elite Orange Flower Award for her piece on the LGBTQIA community in 2022 marked a milestone in her writing career.

 A self-confessed optimist, Urmi believes that writing provides the calm to her inner cacophony.